India

 Years Targets and attainment Classification

-2014-16 2014 adoption of ‘glide path’ down towards medium term inflation target, targets met though inflation expectations above target; measures to improve monetary transmission loose converging inflation targeting LCIT
+2014-16 2014 adoption of ‘glide path’ down towards medium term inflation target, targets met though inflation expectations above target; measures to improve monetary transmission; 2016-17 demonetisation of larger denomination banknotes causes significant growth shock loose converging inflation targeting LCIT

-Download the complete set of advanced and emerging country details or the country/currency area details for Asia, emerging and developing.
+Download the complete set of emerging country details or the Asia country details.